HCMID/gen49/README.md

 gen49
 =====

-Archival repository originally for work editing Geneva Latin MS 49, Jerome's *Chronicles*, and expanded to include work on MSS in St. Gallen and Bern as well.
+Archival repository originally for work editing Geneva Latin MS 49, Jerome's *Chronicles*, and expanded to include work on MSS in St. Gallen (Kantonsbibliothek, Vadianische Sammlung, Ms. 298) and Bern (Burgerbibliothek, Cod.
+219) as well.

 Contributors should see the [project wiki](https://github.com/HCMID/gen49/wiki) for help getting started.